buwryme/vkShade/README.md

 - More resolve ways to handle depth buffers
 - A nicer-ish UI

+Compiling and using for native apps or Flatpak apps outside of Sober is still possible, of course...
+But this project has been made with Sober in mind

 These help form a post effects processing experience just like ReShade, but accessible to Linux.

 **If depth-dependent effects look wrong, please open the Advanced tab and try changing between depth resolve modes, which after each one, you press F10 (or your set keybind) to reload.